Tomson Hall 220

 National Candidate Reply Date

 Students admitted under Regular Decision must notify the Admissions Office of their college choice by the national candidate reply date of May 1.
-To confirm enrollment, an initial payment is to be made on or before May 1.
-It will be credited towards the student's comprehensive fee.
-An additional payment is due by June 1; neither payment is refundable nor transferable.
+To confirm enrollment, a non-refundable payment is to be made on or before May 1.
+It will be credited toward the student's comprehensive fee.

 Advanced Placement, International Baccalaureate, and Cambridge A Level and Credit